Kimdekker/ANC-walls-for-smarthome-IoT-prototype/README.md

 After we can put a sound on the microSD card.
 Choose one from the interwebs, or create your own.
 Put that sound on your SD card and name it by number  > "001_", "002_" etc. I'm using only 1 sound for the prototype.
+After putting in the sound on the SD, shove the SD card in the SC card slot on the red board

 Then download this library:
 https://github.com/harmsel/SensorLab/blob/main/Componenten/MP3_OpenSmart/RedMP3-library.zip